 You can work as self-employed alongside your studies as long as you continue to meet the educational requirements set by your residence permit.
 You do not need a TWV to work as self-employed, and there are no limits on the amount of hours you can work.

 What to do if you are rejected for a Netherlands student visa

-If you are denied a student visa for the Netherlands, then you or your educational institution are able to register an objection to the decision.
+If you are denied a student visa for the Netherlands, you will receive an official letter explaining the decision.

 You will then have 4 weeks to object to this decision in writing.
 The letter will explain how you can lodge an objection, and it will include the address you need to send your objection to will also be given in the letter.